 Finally, we end with a delightful video from the folks at XBLA Fans who apparently object to the same game being released seven times with just a reskin and don’t hold back in their review of Royal Roads.

 Dangerous Driving is here.
 Hey, it is a new Burnout game from the Burnout developers that will be just like Burnout.
 I really liked Burnout, but EA in their constant battle against success has not put out a proper new Burnout game since 2006 (2008 if you include Burnout Paradise) and good Lord, that was a long time ago.

-Here I am anticipating this game, alas the reviews are, to be generous, mixed.
+Here I am expecting this game, alas the reviews are, to be generous, mixed.
 Most reviews focus on how Dangerous Driving just doesn’t have the feel of a real Burnout game as if it was a faded copy of the original.
-Boring races, rubberbanding, and glitches galore round out the concerns.
+Boring races, rubber banding, and glitches galore round out the concerns.

 This is a shame.
 I will still put Dangerous Driving on my backlog as a bad Burnout game is still better than no Burnout game, but it is going to the back of the line behind the Burnout Paradise remaster.
 Faint praise indeed.

 Dark Quest 2 is a smaller dungeon crawler that works better on PC than on a console, where the controls are apparently quite awkward.
 Which is quite an accomplishment since it is turn-based.